JazzMaster/LazGFX/README.md

 ### LEGAL-ese

-Since I am starting to see changes in NASA/JPL and other demos out in the wild- **LEGAL DEFINITIONS and MUMBO-JUMBO MUST BE ADHERED TO**.
+Since I am starting to see changes in NASA/JPL and other demos out in the wild-<br>
+**LEGAL DEFINITIONS and MUMBO-JUMBO MUST BE ADHERED TO**.

-Licensed under Apache License, Version 2.0.
+Licensed under Apache License, Version 2.0.<br>
+(compatible with Mozilla)<br>

-This statement applies to all code enclosed herein:
+This statement applies to ALL CODE enclosed herein:<br>
+(SDL headers havent been rewritten for the new licence- it falls under LGPL for the time being)

         Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,